timersys/popups/README.txt

 = Popups plugin is compatible with Ninja Forms ? = Yes, you need to configure your form to use ajax.
 Go to the setting of the created form and enable AJAX

+= How can I change other styles of the popup like padding, rounded corners, etc ? = You can modify everything with css.
+If your popup id is 120 you can add some css like for example:
+`#spu-120{ ---your css here--- }`

 = Can I give other roles permissions to edit popups ? = You need to add [this code](https://gist.github.com/timersys/03067ac7594fdce288ca) to your functions.php